-Ms. Anggarara Hamami is an experienced and outstanding lawyer, holding a bachelor of law degree with cum laude honours from the University of Indonesia, a joint masters degree in Law and Finance from the University of Oxford Faculty of Law and Said Business School, and a finance and valuation modelling certificate from Said Business School, University of Oxford.
+Anggarara Hamami is an experienced and outstanding lawyer, holding a Bachelor of Laws degree with a cum laude honor from Universitas Indonesia, a joint master’s degree in Law and Finance from the University of Oxford Faculty of Law and Said Business School, and a finance and valuation modelling certificate from Said Business School, University of Oxford.
 She is admitted to practice law in Indonesia and currently pursuing her qualifications as a solicitor in England and Wales.

-Before joining W&P, Ms. Anggarara Hamami worked as an associate at a top tier law firm in Indonesia, where she advised private clients and government institutions in banking and corporate matters, and subsequently joining the first decacorn Indonesian tech company as a senior legal manager where she handled and supervised the company’s fundraising, M&A transactions, and strategic partnerships.
+Before joining Walalangi & Partners, Anggarara Hamami worked as an associate at a top tier law firm in Indonesia, where she advised private clients and government institutions in banking and corporate matters, and subsequently joined the first decacorn Indonesian tech company as a senior legal manager, where she handled and supervised the company’s fundraising, M&A transactions, and strategic partnerships.
+She was also recognized as one of “11 inspiring NexGen Lawyers of 2021” by HukumOnline.

 - Counsel to one of world’s leading manufacturers of automotive and motorcycle batteries, on the restructuring and expansion of its Indonesian subsidiary’s automobiles lead-acid batteries distribution business, which aim to maximize the synergy effects and its position in Indonesian market.
 The expansion would allow the Client to strengthen its supply chain for fuel-efficient and eco-friendly technologies for cars and motorcycles.